Skidamek/Velocity/README.md

 `player-info-forwarding-mode = "modern"`
 and `force-key-authentication = false` set, to work properly.
+4. Download and put [ViaVersion](https://www.spigotmc.org/resources/viaversion.19254/) into your velocity plugins folder.
-4. Make sure all your minecraft servers have `online-mode=false` in their `server.properties`.
+5. Make sure all your minecraft servers have `online-mode=false` in their `server.properties`.
-5. Done!
+6. Done!
 Start your velocity proxy from a terminal with `java -jar velocity.jar` or via a script.

 It's recommended to also install the [ViaVersion](https://www.spigotmc.org/resources/viaversion.19254/) and [SkinsRestorer](https://www.spigotmc.org/resources/skinsrestorer.2124/)